 The world’s most inspiring storybook vaulter will be an honored guest on Sunday, Jan.
 12th, at The David Weir Leisure in Carshalton, Surrey.
 Copies of the young adult novel, Maggie Vaults Over the Moon will be awarded to top finishers.

-The invitation to attend came from Allan Williams, Olympic gold-medalist and Senior Coach at The London Pole Vault Academy.
+The invitation to attend came from Allan Williams, Senior Coach at The London Pole Vault Academy.